ozskywalker/oddcode/README.md

 * Administrator-SelfElevate.ps1 - Make your PowerShell scripts self elevate to run as an Administrator
 * check-linux-updates-and-push-to-ntfy.sh - Checks a Ubuntu/Debian Linux server for package updates and notifies via Ntfy.sh
 * Convert-DsRegCmd.ps1 - Take DSREGCMD /status output and turn into a PSObject.
 Very handy stub for a variety of scripting tasks.
+* convert_mov_to_mp4.sh - Converts .MOV (or any movie file really) to MP4.
+Uses FFMPEG.
+Intended for quick 'n easy screen recording work on macOS (quicktime screen recording -> .mov -> compress to .mp4)
 * facebook-messenger-archive-everything.md - Archive all your Facebook Messenger chats, clean that right up
 * Force-TLS12forPowershell.ps1 - stub to force TLS12 or better as the default for Powershell
 * Convert-FSUtilToObject.ps1 - Converts FSUTIL output into a powershell custom object for easy parsing